-I was however lucky enough to find some fresh turmeric root on my recent travels (another item that is nigh on impossible to find down here) but if you can’t get your hands on any fresh feel free to substitute a teaspoon of dried in its place.
+I was however lucky enough to find some fresh turmeric root on my recent travels (another item that is nigh on impossible to find down here).

 - 6-8 potatoes peeled and chopped plus milk & butter for mashing.

 - 1 tablespoon of your favourite cooking oil

 - 500 g lamb mince or use Quorn for a veggie version